-"The suffering of being unable to love."
+Russian author Dostoyevsky wrote, "The suffering of being unable to love."
+This is hell in a sentence.
 What hell is in its essence.
+Being able to love is a gift from God.
+Hell is the absence of it.
+Some of us might say, well that's where my beer buddies are.
 Heaven's boring, hell's where the fun's happening.
 Well what is hell really like?
 It is a place God had to make.
-He had to make a place where those who reject him could dwell eternally.
-It's his place.
+He had to make a place where those who reject Him could dwell eternally.
+It's His place.
 He made it to allow you to continue your existence at your choice.
-Pope JPII said, "hell is "the definitive self-exclusion from God".
+Pope JPII said, "hell is the definitive self-exclusion from God."
 You choose it!
 You send yourself.
+God sends no one.
 He creates the terms, you choose.
 Whatever you choose, will be given you.
 He takes you so seriously He will not interfere with your choice.

-For those who die in mortal sin, without repenting, they remain separated from him forever by their own free choice.
-Our freedom opens us up to the radical possibility of great love, and the possibility of great hate.
+For those who die in mortal sin, without repenting, they remain separated from Him forever by their own free choice.
+Our Catechism says, our freedom opens us up to the radical possibility of great love, and the possibility of great hate.
 You are capable of both.
-Reassurance in hell is gone.
-An act of hope-"these things are hard, but I trust."
+Reassurance, in hell, is gone.
+An act of hope - "these things are hard, but I trust."
 In Hell, the lights of faith, hope and love are out.
 There is no possibility, and the soul is aware of it.
 There is no hope of any reprieve.
 One of the things that helps us survive difficulties is hope.
 Evildoers will be thrown into gehenna, sheoul,...
 They will be thrown into the eternal fire, not out of existence.
 When God gives the gift of life, it is forever.
-I want to see God's face.
-I want to see him.
+There is a deep longing in the human heart for God, "I want to see God's face.
+I want to see him."
 In hell, you will never see God's face.

 The bottom line of hell, as the bottom line of heaven, is not heaven or hell.
 It's Jesus, or no Jesus.
-It's not whether to choose a place -it's choosing Jesus.
+It's not whether to choose a place - it's choosing Jesus.

 Accepting God's grace and everything is hard.
-It's too hard for the place of heaven; is too much to bear the weight of your heart the only thing that will attract you is the Love of God.
+It's too hard for the place of heaven; is too much to bear the weight of your heart.
+The only thing that will attract you is the love of God.
 Heaven is not primarily a place.
 It is a person!
 I am the way, the truth and the life.
 Truth is a Person.
 It is about being in Him.
 It's about wanting your lover.
-That is enough to call a soul to an eternal thrilling, satisfying embrace.
-It's trying to describe the peace of marriage to someone who isn't married yet.
+That is enough to call a soul to an eternal thrilling, fully satisfying embrace.
+What will it be like?
+It's like trying to describe the peace of marriage to someone who isn't married yet.
 Or how you will love your child to someone who isn't a parent yet.
 That moment is impossible to describe to someone beforehand.
-That's why it's impossible to describe heaven...
+That's why it's impossible to describe heaven.
 The bible says a lot about it.
-Rev 21 John "then I saw a new heaven and a new earth.
+Rev 21:1 (1392?), John "then I saw a new heaven and a new earth.
 The former heaven and the former earth had passed away... prepared a bride adorned for her husband ...
-Gods dwelling....he will wipe away every tear from their eyes, and there shall be no more....
+Gods dwelling... he will wipe away every tear from their eyes, and there shall be no more....
 I make all things new. ...
 They are accomplished.
 I am the Alpha and the Omega...
 I shall be his God and he shall be my son."
 There is an unmistakable family intimacy.
-It will be family.
+Heaven will be family.
 It is the place for those in the grace and friendship of Christ.